stuible/VCH-homehealth/modules/person-centred-care/person-centered-care.md

   - objective: Learners will apply reflective practive to foster nurse/client relationships
     application: Examines own values/beliefs related to quality of life and client autonomy in home/community settings

+  - objective: Analyze the use of co-created care plans for nurses and clients
+    application: Develops mutually agreed upon care plans with associated interventions that are clients specific and individualized.

 cases:
   - name: Margaret
     image: jane.png